Welcome to Edwards

 (MSc Mgmt)

 The Edwards Master of Science in Management program (MSc Mgmt) is a two-year, thesis-based program designed for students wishing to pursue business research based on their interests.
+The first year of the two-year curriculum is devoted to course work while the thesis is the second-year focus.

 The degree can be used as a platform if you wish to pursue a PhD or gain a competitive advantage in industry-based jobs that have a significant research component (business analysis, market research, financial analysis, consulting, etc.).